Skip to main content

 Contact us

-In an ideal world, trees would not require pruning and be left to naturally ‘prune’ themselves.
-In reality, where trees and people co-exist there will always be the need to maintain trees through pruning.
+In an ideal world, trees would be left alone to naturally ‘prune’ themselves.
+In reality, human intervention is required where trees and people co-exist to keep people safe and property free from damage.

 Why does a tree need pruning?